 Any one of these acts is considered to be a breach of the duty that the insurance company has towards its client, and can be used as a basis for an insurance bad faith claim.

 In the Lancaster case the insurance company has decided to refund the $500 and restore the driver's driving record.
 Although never officially involved, the California State Department of Insurance has said that if an insurance company is going to come to a different conclusion than the police report, they need to have a good reason why.

 There is never any reason to think that just because you signed a contract, that your rights are not also protected.
 Due to its size, and nature of business, the insurance industry is heavily regulated with rules and laws in place to protect those that the insurance is meant to protect.

 Need help with your claim?
-Contact our auto collision attorneys today for a free case evaluation.
+Contact our auto collision attorneys in Orange County today for a free case evaluation.